AriFordsham/GHCWiki/working-conventions/bisection.md

 ## Manual Bisection

 Let's say something has gone awry between GHC 8.2.2 and 8.4.1.
-We can do a manual bisection where we let git pick the commit to try and we let git know whether this is a good one or a bad one.
+We can do a manual bisection where git picks the commit to try and we manually report back to git on how the test case went.

 ```
 $ git bisect start